wenshuowang/wenshuowang.github.io/index.md

 My research **goal** is to develop analytically computable tools to semantically understand and predict human-involved interactions using machine learning techniques with support of data science, toward eco-safe deployment of AI-based agents (e.g., autonomous cars) in the human cyber-physical systems (H-CPS) such as Smart Cities.

-My research **interests** mainly focus on Cognitive Autonomy & Learning (CAL) --- combining human behavior analysis and prediction from insights of cognitive science with machine learning & AI techniques, as well as data science, to enable mobile robotic systems (e.g. intelligent vehicles) to reason competently about their own safety, thus making H-CPS more safe and smarter, including:
+My research **interests** mainly focus on Cognitive Autonomy & Interactive Learning (CAIL) --- combining human behavior analysis and prediction from insights of cognitive science with machine learning & AI techniques, as well as data science, to enable mobile robotic systems (e.g. intelligent vehicles) to reason competently about their own safety, thus making H-CPS more safe and smarter, including:

 * Human behavior modeling and prediction, Cognition & perception, Human-robot interaction
 * Intelligent transportation, Autonomous driving, Multi-agent interaction, Advanced driver assistance systems